 After Big Lunch at Red Lobster, we're looking for something fun.
 First, we drove to a zoo and my hubby saw a sign for "Kingsley Plantation" then we changed our minds since we did a lot on zoo trip lately.
-We're heading to its location by crossing a bridge at the northern tip of Fort George Island.
-Along the way, it's very beautiful and really peaceful just like go back in time.

 Once again, with the car.